|NEWS / ANNOUNCEMENTS|

 Saturday 26th Mar -630pm Rasalok solo still theatre of miniature art "Hanuman Courts Wilful Captivity ”

-The Drama School (Mumbai) presents The India Theatre Programme July 2 – 31, 2016, Pondicherry
+The Drama School (Mumbai) presented The India Theatre Programme July 2 - 31, 2016, Pondicherry

-India Foundation for the Arts in association with Project 88 presents Art in Communities
+India Foundation for the Arts in association with Project 88 presented Art in Communities

 February 23, 2016, 7.30pm